pyscript/pyscript/GOVERNANCE.md

 **Give the right weight to decisions** `Maintainers` and those proposing decisions should explicitly distinguish between decisions that are two-way (easy to reverse later) and one-way (difficult or impossible to reverse later).
 For one-way doors, `maintainers` should carefully weigh alternatives and tradeoffs and take extra care to ensure broad participation and stakeholder input.
 For two-way doors, `maintainers` should feel free to move quickly, without compromising the principles and procedures described herein.

 **Utilize Data** In the context of the above item and in the interest of making solid decisions, arguments should bring data and examples to back them up.
-"Gut feelings" will not be considered with the same relevance of arguments backed by data and examples.
+"Gut feelings" do not carry as much weight as data and examples.

 **Acknowledge Some Questions Don't Have 'Right' Answers**: Expanding on the item above, many proposals or question won't have any objectively 'right' answers (e.g. naming things). `Maintainers` should acknowledge when they are expressing a preference, while avoiding declaring their preferences as "correct."
 Maintainers should also be wary that these matters can be the most prone to [bikeshedding](https://en.wikipedia.org/wiki/Law_of_triviality) and judge how much time they're spending on these matters accordingly.